Health Benefits of Chlorophyll—Nature’s Powerhouse Green

 However, an article in the Oxford Journal of Nutrition found that ‘natural’ chlorophyll in whole plants is more effective than chlorophyllin at fighting colon cancer—a leading cause of death in the United States.

-Which is just another reason to rock blue green algae and leafy green plants with additional phytochemicals onboard, like spirulina, sprouts, wheatgrass, barley grass, chlorella, and matcha green tea.
+Which is just another reason to rock it in plants with additional phytochemicals onboard.

-You can also get chlorophyll on Amazon in extracts, detox packs, and more:
+You can also tap it on Amazon in extracts, detox packs, and more:

 Chlorophyll extract.